maurodch/mbqd-website/content/home/network.md

   </div>
 </div>

-We are funded by the Baden-Würtemberg foundation within the competence network Quantum Technologies Baden-Württemberg, where we investigate methods for verifying quantum simulators in collaboration with the group of Alexey Ustinov at KIT.
+We are funded by the Baden-Württemberg foundation within the competence network Quantum Technologies Baden-Württemberg, where we investigate methods for verifying quantum simulators in collaboration with the group of Alexey Ustinov at KIT.

 <div class="img-row">
   <div class="img-column3">